Gambling in Australia: Online gambling

 The Act is targeted at online gambling operators, making it an offense for them to offer 'real-money' online interactive gambling to residents of Australia.
 It also makes it illegal for online gambling operators to advertise 'real-money' interactive gambling services (such as online poker and online casinos) to Australian citizens.

 That being said, the amount spent on online gaming by Australians reached some $800 million by 2010, according to the official 2010 Productivity Report of the Australian Government.
-Australian gamblers wager nearly $250 billions annually.

 Accessing and using the interactive gambling services is not an offence.
 It is also allowed to companies based in Australia to offer their gambling services to gamblers located outside Australia with the exception of those countries that were called 'designated countries' like Australia.

 In 2022, The Australia Institute's submission to federal inquiry into online gambling called for stronger regulation of gambling-like features in video games and a comprehensive ban on gambling advertising, particularly to protect children and young people from harm.

 The Australian Transaction Reports and Analysis Centre (AUSTRAC) has announced that all online gambling service providers must complete applicable customer identification procedures (ACIP) before establishing accounts or offering designated services.
 This requirement came into effect on September 29, 2024, and aims to prevent criminal exploitation while ensuring compliance with the National Self Exclusion Register.
 Companies are now obligated to verify customer identities and conduct thorough checks as part of the ACIP process prior to providing any services.
 Although the changes were initially introduced in September 2023, providers were given a year to adjust their systems accordingly.
 This new regulation significantly helps safeguard the integrity of online gambling services in Australia.